JamesBunker/basic-investment-management/README.md

 # basic-investment-management
-This program utilizes a GUI to manage, search and save basic investment portfolios.
+This program utilizes a GUI to manage, search and save basic investment portfolios all done using Java.

 General problem:
 Creating a portfolio manager to manage a users investments (stock or mutualfunds), as well